spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 ## From `0.3.2` to `0.3.3`

-### Allow unsafe code in Generated Code
+### Generated code now requires unsafe

-Code generated from schema now contains the `unsafe` code, which needs to be specifically allowed in the relevant Assembly Definition file.
+Code generated from schema now contains code marked as `unsafe`, which needs to be specifically allowed in the relevant [Assembly Definition file](https://docs.unity3d.com/Manual/class-AssemblyDefinitionImporter.html).
-If you follow the Blank Project, you can find this option on the `Assets\Generated\Improbable.Gdk.Generated` asset.
+If you follow the Blank Project, you can find this option on the `Assets\Generated\Improbable.Gdk.Generated.asmdef` asset.

 ## From `0.2.10` to `0.3.0`